openafsfoundation/openafsfoundation.org/tech/initiatives/index.md

 (Process) 	Options for AFS Standardisation 	txt html xml Experimental 	Authentication Name Mapping extension for AFS-3 Protection Service 	txt html pdf xml Experimental 	rxgk: GSSAPI based security class for RX 	txt html xml

+### Other Initiatives ###

+At present, no other initiatives are under way.
+If you would like to begin a new initiative, please let us know.